mikerey21/ELK-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- _TODO: What is the main advantage of automating configuration with Ansible?
+No chance for human error and it has a rapid

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._
 - Install Docker.io
-- Install python3
+- Install python3-pip
 - Install Docker module
 - Increase virtual memory
 - download and launch a docker elk container